opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     A contest conducted to decide a previous contest in which no single option received the required number of votes to decide the contest.

 Ticket
-    Two or more allied candidates competing together in the same contest where terms in multiple related public offices are at stake.
+    Two or more allied candidates competing together in the same contest where multiple related public offices are at stake.
 For example, in U.S. politics, candidates for President and Vice President run together on the same ticket, with the President at the top of the ticket.

     Note that candidates on the same ticket are not necessarily affiliated with the same political party.